Neurofeedback at Home Devices

 - Improving academic performance in children and adolescents.

-- Peak Performance Training: Musicians, surgeons and other performers can use neurofeedback to enhance their performance by honing in on brainwave patterns associated with peak mental states.
+- Peak Performance Training: Musicians, surgeons, and other performers can use neurofeedback to enhance their performance by focusing on brainwave patterns associated with peak mental states.

 - Enhancing athletic performance and sports skills.